sockeon/docs/docs/core-concepts.md

-# WebSocket Architecture and Implementation
+# WebSocket and HTTP Server Architecture

-This document outlines the fundamental architecture and core components of socket programming with the Sockeon library, providing a comprehensive understanding of WebSocket design principles and how to implement efficient real-time communication in PHP applications.
+This document outlines the fundamental architecture and core components of the Sockeon library, providing a comprehensive understanding of how the dual-protocol server manages both WebSocket and HTTP connections simultaneously.
+Learn how the system handles real-time communication alongside traditional HTTP requests.

 ## Server Architecture